material-components/material-components-android/docs/components/TextField.md

 !["Text field with a password toggle trailing icon."](assets/textfields/textfields_trailing_icon_password_toggle.png)

-If set, an icon is displayed to toggle between the password being displayed as plain-text or disguised (when the `TextInputEditText` is set to display a password).
+When the `TextInputEditText` is set to display a password, an icon can be added to toggle between masking the password or displaying the password as plain-text.

 ```xml
 <com.google.android.material.textfield.TextInputLayout